-COVID-19 has seen corporate travel grind to a halt around the world, with businesses forced to cancel all travel as they grapple with the deep financial implications of a global crisis.
+COVID-19 has seen corporate travel grind to a halt around the world, with businesses forced to cancel all travel as they grapple with the profound financial implications of a global crisis.

-The pandemic has catalysed new ways of thinking across many industries.
-In addition to the obvious health and safety concerns, the proliferation of remote meeting tools, tightened budgets, and increased environmental awareness have all changed the way companies think about travel.
+The pandemic has catalyzed new ways of thinking across many industries.
+In addition to the apparent health and safety concerns, the proliferation of remote meeting tools, tightened budgets, and increased environmental awareness have changed how companies think about travel.
 As a result, pre-COVID corporate travel policy best practices are now irrelevant and ineffective.

-However, as lockdowns lift and borders reopen, companies are considering when and how to reintroduce travel.
+However, as lockdowns lift and borders reopen, companies consider when and how to reintroduce travel.
 Recovery of corporate travel is likely to be slow; however, travel managers should now be rethinking best practices within their companies’ policies, introducing new, dynamic features backed up with data-driven insights.

 Corporate travel policy best practices are likely to feature several themes:

 Companies will use a phased approach for reintroducing travel